cfpb/design-system/docs/pages/heading-hierarchy.md

 title: Headings
 layout: variation
 section: foundation
-secondary_section: Text
 status: Released
-description: Consistent scaling, weights, and capitalization are used to create distinction between heading levels.
+description: A successful type hierarchy establishes the order of importance of elements on a page.
+Consistent scaling, weights, and capitalization are used to create distinction between heading levels and provide users with  familiar focus points when scanning text.
 variation_groups:
   - variations:
       - variation_code_snippet: |-